ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## total_memory_tracker_sample_probability {#total-memory-tracker-sample-probability}

 Allows to collect random allocations and deallocations and writes them in the [system.trace_log](../../operations/system-tables/trace_log.md) system table with `trace_type` equal to a `MemorySample` with the specified probability.
 The probability is for every allocation or deallocations, regardless of the size of the allocation.
 Note that sampling happens only when the amount of untracked memory exceeds the untracked memory limit (default value is `4` MiB).
 It can be lowered if [total_memory_profiler_step](#total-memory-profiler-step) is lowered.
-You can to set `total_memory_profiler_step` equal to `1` for extra fine-grained sampling.
+You can set `total_memory_profiler_step` equal to `1` for extra fine-grained sampling.

 Possible values: